Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 This email has a great structure with a link to the website or landing page at the very top.
 It promotes different jewelry pieces, prominently shows the special collection, and drives the value of the products with a 5-star review.

-Create Halloweeny message
+Create a catchy Halloweeny message

 A Halloween email with a Witch, please and Shop the boo-tique texts